shakyavi/zegal/README.md

 The `sender.js` file also starts a socket connection based on the http server instance.
 On successful connection, a listener for `messageFromApp` is setup on the socket, which in turn invokes the `pushMessageToQueue` method.
 This method, starts publishing messages to the `zegalDemo` queue.

 ### consumer module
-The consumer module, like the producer is based on NodeJs and Express framework.
-The http server is initialized and it also uses the `RabbitMQ` and `Socket.IO` connections to receive the queue messages and filter them by priority.
+The consumer module, like the producer is based on NodeJs.
+It uses the `RabbitMQ` and `Socket.IO` connections to receive the queue messages and filter them by priority.
+Messages with priority greater than 7 are pushed to `zegalDemoFiltered` queue by the `receiver.js`

 ### frontend module
+The frontend is a React app, used to display the messages received from the web socket.
+On loading the page, the frontend emits a `messageFromApp` socket message, which is handled by the `sender.js`.
+This socket message triggers the push message action the producer and the `receiver.js` filters and pushes the messages to new `zegalDemoFiltered` queue.
+The `sender.js` listens on this connection and finally emits `consumerResponse` socket message.
+The `App.js` file is wrapped around with `socket.io` implementation to enable listening for `consumerResponse` message.
+On receiving, the message array is updated and listing of messages is displayed accordingly.

 ## SETUP
+The three modules `producer`, `consumer` and `frontend` all require `npm install` to load required packages.
+The `RabbitMQ` service must be setup in the host machine, as it is the `message broker` used for this project.